 About the FCB

-The NAU-FCB is a place you'll come – and you may never leave.
+Northern Arizona University-The W. A. Franke College of Business (NAU-FCB) is a place you'll come – and you may never leave.
 You may make a connection for life.

 Ask our faculty, many who have been here for more than a dozen years.
 They will tell you about their connections with students today and students from yesterday.
 As they do, a spark is in their eyes, because this is what they love about their commitment here.